 We recommend an amplifier with 100 to 200 watts per channel for most applications.
 Probably less would be adequate for our smaller hybrids or when used in home theater where a subwoofer is employed.
 Our hybrid designs will perform well with either a tube or transistorized amplifier, and will reveal the sonic character of either type.
-However, it is important that the amplifier be stable operating into varying impedance loads: a stable amplifier will be able to deliver twice its rated wattage into 4 Ohms and should again double into 2 Ohms.
+However, it is important that the amplifier be stable operating into varying impedance loads: an ideally stable amplifier will typically be able to deliver nearly twice its rated wattage into 4 Ohms and should again increase into 2 Ohms.